-June 2015 - Harley Clarke Citizens Committee (chaired by Steve Hagerty)– The Committee did not reach a consensus.
+June 2015 – Harley Clarke Citizens Committee (chaired by Steve Hagerty) – The Committee did not reach a consensus.
 Each committee member submitted their own letter of recommendation.
-The Committee conducted a public survey that produced the following results: Non-profit partnership was the top choice of the public (3.83 score); less favored, in order, were City owned and operated (3.74 score); demolish building (2.73); sell to a private business for hotel or event space (2.55 score); sell for senior housing (2.15 score).
+The Survey conducted by the Committee had the following results with associated scores: Non-profit partnership was the top choice (3.83 score); City owned and operated (3.74 score); demolish building (2.73); sell to a private business for hotel or event space (2.55 score); sell for senior housing (2.15 score).

-September 12, 2016– City Council passes motion (made by Ald Wilson) that Harley Clarke will be owned and operated by the City of Evanston.
-The Council allocated $250,000 (amended downward from an initial $500,000) for immediate improvements and instructed the City Manager to use the property in 2017 for City-sponsored recreation activities.
+Sept.
+12, 2016 – City Council passes motion (made by Ald Wilson) that Harley Clarke will be owned and operated by the City of Evanston.
+The Council allocated $250,000 for immediate improvements and instructed the City Manager to use the property in 2017 for City-sponsored recreation activities.
 The resolution instructed the Parks and Rec Board, Lighthouse Landing Committee and City Manager’s office to develop a plan for future operation of the property beginning in 2018.

-This Committee formed as a result of the Council resolution was the ‘Harley Clarke Planning Committee’ chaired by Alderman Revelle.
+This Committee became the ‘Harley Clarke Planning Committee’ chaired by Alderman Revelle.
 The resolution specifically instructed the Committee to identify community groups and non-profits that may wish to use the property.

-The City was instructed to establish a Harley Clarke Mansion account within the Evanston Parks Foundation to receive donations to support improvements.
-However, no account was ever created with the Evanston Parks Foundation.
+The City was instructed to establish a Harley Clarke Mansion account within the Evanston Parks Foundation to receive donations to support improvements (no account was ever created with the Evanston Parks Foundation).

-November 22, 2016– City Staff presented a memo and detailed supporting information indicating that to make the building suitable for recreation programs would require $660,000 of investment.
-As this was more than the $250,000 allocated by Council in September 2016, the Council took no action on the memo, and electing to wait on recommendations from the Harley Clarke Planning Committee chaired by Eleanor Revelle.
+Nov.
+22, 2016 – City Staff presented a memo and detailed supporting information indicating that to make the building suitable for recreation programs would require $660,000 of investment.
+As this was more than the $250,000 allocated by Council in September 2016, they elected to wait on recommendations from the Harley Clarke Planning Committee chaired by Eleanor Revelle.

-November 2016-June 2017– Harley Clarke Planning Committee held regular public meetings over 7 months to evaluate the future use and programs at Harley Clarke.
+November 2016-June 2017 – Harley Clarke Planning Committee held regular public meetings over 7 months to evaluate the future use and programs at Harley Clarke.
 ELHG participated in all of these meetings as did some other organizations who made presentations.
-Participation was open to any other interested individual or organization.
+Any other interested individual or organization could have participated.
 The Mayor did not participate in any of these meetings.
 No Council members, besides Ald Revelle, participated in these meetings.
 The Committee determined that ELHG’s plan was the best use for the property.
-Before making a recommendation to Council, the Committee held a public meeting in the parasol room in April 2017to solicit broader public feedback on ELHG’s plan, and that plan received overwhelming support from a packed room.
+Before making a recommendation to Council, the Committee held a public meeting in the parasol room in April 2017 to solicit broader public feedback on ELHG’s plan, and it received overwhelming support from a packed room.

-October 9, 2017– ELHG submited its response to the RFP.
-ELHG included a pro forma financial statement in an Appendix 3 to the RFP on page 97 which showed raising ~$5M in about 3 years to repair the building.
+Oct.
+9, 2017 – ELHG submited its response to the RFP.
+ELHG had a pro forma financial statement in an Appendix 3 to the RFP on page 97 which showed raising ~$5M in about 3 years to repair the building.
 The other fundraising in the pro forma was for ELHG operations.
 On page 17, ELHG’s RFP stated:

 “The total budget for restoration and repurposing of the building is $4.8 million.
 Depending on the pace of fundraising, the restoration may take place in two phases: